danielgogozan/microservices-microfrontend-docker/README.md

 Recipes manager app that uses NestJS microservices, Webpack Module Federation microfrontend architecture and Docker to deploy the solution.

-Check the documentation file for more.
+Please check the _Recipes_manager_documentation.docx_ file for more.

 # C4 Diagrams